Symbols are one of the earliest forms of written communication.

-While great business names can create a deep meaning too, symbols can be more powerful.
+While great business names can create a deep meaning too, symbols can be more consequential.
 You know the saying … a picture is worth 1,000 words.

 Symbols create connections between your company and the ideas you want people to associate with your company.

-Careful use of a symbol in your brand identity, including your business logo, can have a subtle or powerful effect (or both!).
+Careful use of a symbol in your brand identity, including your company logo, can have a subtle or powerful effect (or both!).

 It all comes down to what you want your brand to stand for and what you want to say.

 We just emailed the brand identity workbook to you.

 Symbols are everywhere – you can find them on street signs, food products, sports teams, even on the laundering instructions tag inside your favorite shirt.